-Five major descriptors were used to break down other survey respondents: discipline (life sciences vs physical sciences), self-reported computational skill level, self-reported computational comfort level, primary work classification (between Imaging, Analyst, or Balanced), and trainee status (categorized as students and postdocs vs other roles) (Fig S2A-C); further details can be found in the methods section.
-Among the 493 participants, 459 belonged to the life sciences discipline and 34 belonged to physical science; trainee status classification showed that 316 non-trainees and 177 trainees took part in the survey.
-A majority of the respondents were under the 'Balanced' work type irrespective of the domain and trainee status (Fig 2, S2D-G); specialists in either imaging or analysis were more common in non-trainee roles, possibly due to the >25% of respondents who describe themselves as facility directors or staff.
+other roles) (Figure S2A-C); further details can be found in the methods section.
+Among the 493 participants, 459 belonged to the life sciences discipline and 34 belonged to physical science; trainee status classification showed that 316 nontrainees and 177 trainees took part in the survey.
+A majority of the respondents were under the 'Balanced' work type irrespective of the domain and trainee status (Figures 2 and S2D-G); specialists in either imaging or analysis were more common in nontrainee roles, possibly due to the >25% of respondents who describe themselves as facility directors or staff.
 Most of the participants had moderate computational skills except for the 'Analysts' in life sciences, whose self-reported computational skills were higher than the other work types.
-Respondents were also asked to describe their 'Comfort in developing new computational skills'; as one might expect, more computational job roles and self-reported skill levels are associated with higher comfort (Fig 2).
-Overall, most of the participants of the survey including the trainees and non-trainees had moderate computational skills in both life and physical sciences (Fig 2, S2E-G).
+Respondents were also asked to describe their 'Comfort in developing new computational skills'; as one might expect, more computational job roles and self-reported skill levels are associated with higher comfort (Figure 2).
+Overall, most of the participants of the survey including the trainees and nontrainees had moderate computational skills in both life and physical sciences (Figures 2 and S2E-G).

-Images and image analysis tools
+2.2 | Images and image analysis tools

-Understanding the kinds of images most commonly analyzed by the imaging community is important to help developers to design their tools accordingly.
-When surveyed, the majority of life science participants wanted to analyze fluorescent images that were manually acquired followed by the ones that were acquired in an automated manner (such as by a plate scanning microscope) (Fig 3A).
-Fluorescence microscopic images were also the most analyzed images in the physical sciences, but physical science respondents were far more likely to be doing electron microscopy than life scientists.
-(Fig 3B).
-2D images were the most commonly generated images, followed by 2D +time, 3D, 3D+ time, and large-volume 3D images (Fig 3A&B).
+Understanding the kinds of images most commonly analysed by the imaging community is important to help developers to design their tools accordingly.
+When surveyed, the majority of life science participants wanted to analyse fluorescent images that were manually acquired followed by the ones that were acquired in an automated manner (such as by a plate scanning microscope) (Figure 3A).
+Fluorescence microscopic images were also the most analysed images in the physical sciences, but physical science respondents were far more likely to be doing electron microscopy than life scientists (Figure 3B).
+2D images were the most commonly generated images, followed by 2D +time, 3D, 3D+ time and large-volume 3D images (Figure 3A and B).